sc-2021-ccu-lanl-statistics/simulation-project/README.md

 Workload
 ---------
-Not going to cover everything, just that if you want to compare other workloads, edit the "number-of-resources" and "duration-time" file to use, say wl3.csv instead.
+If you want to compare and contrast the impact of using different workloads, edit the "number-of-resources" and "duration-time" file to use, say wl3.csv instead.
 It is currently at wl2.csv.
-You will need to change the amount of jobs in the workload to accomodate the different types of workloads.
+You may want to change the number of jobs used (pulled) from each workload to accomodate the different types of workloads.
 For example: a workload that is full of primarily small, short jobs will need more jobs in a given simulation.
 These are the numbers we use for amount of jobs: wl1 50,000